Drowning detection system: Passive systems

-Pool monitoring systems fall into two broad categories: Passive or Active.
 Passive systems provide lifeguards with views of swimmer activity and behaviour below the water surface, which aids the 10:20 scan for identifying potential incidents.
 They offer a way of compensating for surface glare and blind spots in the swimming pool, thereby making the lifeguard's job easier.

 Active systems are designed to automatically monitor the pool and alert lifeguards to potential incidents.